bobbybudnick/SFS-Infrastructure/README.md

 However they do support basic round robin as most DNS providers do.
 To give this project the most options it was decided early on to move to Cloudflare.

-2.Cellular bandwidth and response solution
+2. Cellular bandwidth and response solution
 This is the outline of the initial idea for multi WAN.
 Favor cable connection over cellular to keep user experience fast and cellular data low.
 Cellular router http port closed by default which causes clients or failover to skip.